Single-frame super-resolution via Sparse Point Optimization: Results

 \subsection{Quantitative Resolution Evaluation via rFRC Analysis}

-To quantitatively evaluate the performance of SPOT on biological samples, we applied it to multichannel fluorescence images of an Origin Simian-7 (COS-7) cell, acquired from both Airyscan and SIM modalities.
-As shown in Fig.~\ref{T4}a, raw Airyscan images suffer from strong background fluorescence, partly due to out-of-focus planes.
-After applying SRB-SPOT, background fluorescence is effectively suppressed and structural details become clearer.
-While SIM images inherently have higher image quality than Airyscan, SPOT processing further enhances their resolution.
+To quantitatively evaluate the performance of SPOT on biological samples, we applied it to multichannel fluorescence images of an Origin Simian-7 (COS-7) cell, acquired from Airyscan and SIM.
+Raw Airyscan images exhibit substantial background fluorescence, partly due to out-of-focus contributions.
+After SRB-SPOT processing, background fluorescence is eﬀectively suppressed and structural details become clearer (Fig.~\ref{T4}a).

-In the enlarged view (Fig.~\ref{T4}b), SPOT-processed SIM images clearly reveal the overlap and spatial hierarchy between microtubules and microfilaments.
-To quantitatively evaluate the resolution, we performed rolling Fourier ring correlation (rFRC) analysis\cite{nieuwenhuizen2013measuring,zhao2023quantitatively}.
-The best local resolution is shown in Fig.~\ref{T4}c, and the average resolution over the entire field of view is summerized in Fig.~\ref{T4}d.
-As expected, raw Airyscan images have lower resolution and SNR than raw SIM images.
-Both SPOT (for SIM) and SRB-SPOT (for Airyscan) could achieve approximately a twofold resolution improvement over their corresponding raw images.